yucheng91/CI3-expenses-manager/README.md

 Chart.JS will auto-update based on the value changed during each create/modify/delete of transaction

 ### Testing
 As this is a website based on data input by users to the database, Jasmine testing is not used hence all the testing has been done manually.
-The following are the manual testing results:
+The following are the test result:
+- Keying in negative value (eg: -2000) in either debit/credit will directly substract the amount from their respective field.
+However taking into consideration in scenario where we received any cashback/reimbusement/discount (eg: spent $1000 and received $100 cashback for same purchase in later time), it is not considered as additional income so it should be substracted under the credit amount itself.
+- For the chart.js, information are passed from app.py to index.html through flask.
+As those figures are necessary for the chart, the script for chart.js are included in the index.html itself for the chart visualization purposes.